resgateio/resgate/docs/res-client-protocol.md

 A core concept in the RES-Client protocol is the subscriptions.
 A client may subscribe to resources by making [subscribe requests](#subscribe-request) with the unique [resource ID](res-protocol.md#resource-ids), or by getting a resource response on a [call request](#call-request) or [auth request](#auth-request).

 A resource may be subscribed to [directly](#direct-subscription) or [indirectly](#indirect-subscription).
-Any reference to *subscription*, or a resource being *subscribed* to, in this document should be interpreted as both *direct* and *indirect* subscriptions, unless specified.
+Any reference in this document to *subscription* or a resource being *subscribed* to, should be interpreted as both *direct* and *indirect* subscriptions, unless specified.

 The client will receive [events](#events) on anything that happens on a subscribed resource.
 A subscription lasts as long as the resource has direct or indirect subscriptions, or when the connection to the gateway is closed.

 ## Direct subscription
 The resource that is subscribed to with a [subscribe request](#subscribe-request), or returned as a resource response to a [call request](#call-request) or [auth request](#auth-request) will be considered *directly subscribed*.

-It is possible to make multiple direct subscriptions on a resource.
-It will be considered directly subscribed until an equal number of [unsubscribe requests](#unsubscribe-request) has been made.
+It is possible to have multiple direct subscriptions on a resource.
+It will be considered directly subscribed until the same number of subscriptions are matched using one ore more [unsubscribe requests](#unsubscribe-request).

 ## Indirect subscription
 A resource that is referred to with a non-soft [resource reference](res-protocol.md#values) by a [directly subscribed](#direct-subscription) resource, or by an indirectly subscribed resource, will be considered *indirectly subscribed*.
 Cyclic references where none of the resources are directly subscribed will not be considered subscribed.